 The new building for the traffic signal/sign shop will be approximately 29,150 square feet and will provide space for offices, a fabrication shop, storage, a break room, a conference room, restrooms and a locker room.
 This is a pre-engineered metal building consisting of a high bay section for vehicle bays and warehousing, and a lower portion for the office area.
 Windows are provided along each of the facades of the building.
 High windows provided above the low office roof will provide daylight into the warehouse fabrication areas.
 The main and office entrances will face towards N. Hopkins Road, and the main entrance will feature double-doors flanked by full height windows, all protected by a metal canopy.
-The new building façade will contain beige metal panels atop a split face CMU base to match the Radio Shop and to complement other buildings on the site.
+The exterior of the new building will be composed of beige metal panels to match the Radio Shop and to complement other buildings on the site.
+During conceptual review, the new building was to contain a split-face CMU base on each façade.
+Due to budget concerns, this base has been removed on the warehouse portion of the building but still remains on the office portion.